Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 Here’s why.

-The brain has pathways—think of them as different routes you may take to work.
+The brain has pathways.
+Think of these as different routes you may take to work.
 Some roads have more traffic than others.
-Sometimes, you have to take the long way to get home.
+Sometimes, because of an accident, blockage, or road closure, you have to take the long way to get home.
 Brain pathways work the same way.

-Let’s say you get into a car accident that causes a head injury.
-Some brain pathways are damaged and can’t deliver the blood and oxygen supply the brain needs.
-Fortunately, other pathways and cells can take over to do the job.
-However, over time, the healthy brain pathways might overcompensate for the lack of operating pathways.
-Your brain grows tired of the extra effort and delayed concussion symptoms emerge.
+Let’s say you suffer a head injury.
+Some brain pathways become damaged and can’t deliver the supply of blood and oxygen the brain needs.
+Fortunately, other pathways and cells can take over to do the job, but they now have to travel a longer route.
+These previously healthy brain pathways then have to overcompensate, over time, for the injured or damaged pathways.
+Your brain grows tired of the extra effort, and delayed concussion symptoms emerge.
+The evolution of concussion symptoms over time emphasizes the importance of ongoing monitoring and seeking adequate treatment.

 • Headaches